-The electronic states of a non-crystalline system cannot be described within Bloch's theory because of the absence of translational periodicity.
-Therefore cluster calculations can be applied to investigate amorphous structures.
-In our studies Hartree-Fock (HF) ab initio molecular orbital method with 3-21G basis set was applied using the GAMESS [9] program package.
-The dangling bonds at the cluster boundaries were saturated by hydrogen atoms.
-Our models for ab initio calculations consisted of 45 carbon (silicon) and 52 hydrogen atoms.
+Because of the lack of translational periodicity the electronic states of a non-crystalline system cannot be described within the Bloch's theory.
+Therefore, cluster calculations can be applied to investigate amorphous structures.
+In our studies HF ab initio molecular orbital method with 3-21G-basis set has been applied using the GAMES [13] program package.
+Our models used for ab initio calculations consisted of 45 carbon (silicon) and 52 hydrogen atoms.

-To eliminate the artifacts caused by the presence of the saturating hydrogen atoms at the cluster boundaries, the Fragment Self-Consistent Field (FSCF) method based on the neglect of diatomic differential overlap (NDDO) approximation has been used [10.11].
-According to this method the cluster is divided into two parts: a central part, where the investigated processes take place and an environment (localised region), which perturbs the central part, but does not change during the processes.
-The central part is treated by a more accurate quantum chemical method (NDDO/AM1 in our case) and the localised region is calculated by a less demanding method.
-Strictly localised molecular orbitals (SLMO) composed from atomic hybrids are built for the atoms of the localised region, and the coefficients of the hybrids are calculated.
+In order to eliminate the artifacts caused by the presence of the saturating hydrogen atoms at the cluster boundaries, the Fragment Self-consistent Field (FS) method based on the neglect of diatomic differential overlap (NDDO) approximation has been used [14,15].
+According to this method the cluster is divided into two parts: a central part, where the investigated processes take place and an environment (localized region) which perturbs the central part, but does not change significantly during the processes.
+The central part is treated by a more accurate quantum chemical method (AM1 in our case) and the localized region is calculated by a less demanding method.
+Strictly localized molecular orbitals (SLMO) composed from atomic hybrids are built for the atoms of the localized region, and the coefficients of the hybrids are calculated.
 This is an SCF procedure due to the Coulomb interactions of the SLMOs.
 Atoms on the boundary between the central and localized regions have hybridized basis functions.
-Some of the them are basis orbitals of the central part, while others are basis orbitals of SLMOs.
-At the cluster boundaries-instead of saturating hydrogen atoms-pseudo carbon (silicon) atoms with less than four valence orbitals were applied.
-In our ta-C model the central atoms are within a radius of about 0.5 nm.
-The localised region forms a spherical shell with a radius of 0.42 nm and contains 475 atoms.
-The a-Si model has 110 central atoms forming a sphere with a radius of 0.76 nm and 470 atoms build up the localised region (a spherical shell with a radius of 0.64 nm).
-The electronic density of states (DOS) curve was obtained from the calculated eigenvalues with a Gaussian line broadening method, using $\sigma = 0.01$ [12,13].
+Some of them are basis orbitals of the central part, while others are basis orbitals of SLMOs.
+At the cluster boundaries - instead of saturating hydrogen atoms - pseudo carbon (silicon) atoms with less than four valence orbitals were applied.
+In our ta-C model the central atoms are within a radius of about 5 Å. The localized region forms a spherical shell with a radius of 7.6 Å and 470 atoms build up the localized region (a spherical shell with a radius of 6.4 Å).
+The electronic density of states (DOS) curve was obtained from the calculated eigenvalues with a Gaussian line broadening method, using $\sigma = 0.01$ [7].